-The spring 2018 edition of Sensory Interactive’s Times Square Advertising Report shows continued strength in demand for space on Times Square’s large-format digital displays.
+The spring 2019 edition of Sensory Interactive’s Times Square Advertising Report shows strong demand for space on Times Square’s large-format digital displays.

 The report, which is prepared five times per year, is based on a visual observation of advertising and sponsorship activity across 71 digital displays in the Times Square market.

 Its key metric looks at the ratio of paid advertising to unpaid “house” ads and public service announcements.
 A higher percentage of display inventory devoted to paid ads indicates stronger market demand from advertisers and sponsors.

 Based on this measure, the demand for display space in the district matched its highest level in recent years, with the space devoted to paid ads hitting the 87% seen in the 2017 holiday survey period.
 This is a reversal of the seasonal trend that has typically seen demand dip between the holiday and spring surveys.
 We believe the most likely explanation is that strong demand from media and technology companies is offsetting the traditional fall-off in retail-related advertising that occurs following the holiday shopping season.

 In addition to measuring the percentage of paid advertising on Times Square’s displays, the Times Square Advertising Report also analyzes the district’s top advertising categories, most active media sales companies, and top five advertised brands.